Orange question mark icon that reads Quick Reference Guide

 RADIUS

-Adjust the radius by miles, feet, kilometers, yards, or meters.
-Discover new opportunities within the scope of your circle.
+Choose the radius in miles, feet, kilometers, yards, or meters.
+It’s a great way to uncover new insights within your coverage areas.

-For example, draw circles around each sales representative’s territory (e.g., 20 mile radius) to gain insight about the challenges and opportunities within that area.
+For example, draw a 20-mile radius around each sales representative’s territory to spot both challenges and opportunities in that area.

-Perhaps one sales representative has more clients that he can serve, while the other one has fewer customers.
-Or maybe one sales representative has a clientele located 50 or 60 miles away from their main area.
+You might find that one representative has more clients than they can handle, while another has fewer customers.
+Or maybe one rep’s clients are located 50 or 60 miles away from their main area.

 HOW COVERAGE CIRCLES APPEAR ON THE MAP

-Say we’ve applied coverage circles in a 20-mile radius around each of our distribution centers.
+Imagine we’ve added coverage circles with a 20-mile radius around our distribution centers.

 In this example, two stores fall outside the coverage area.
-This presents logistical problems, including increased delivery times, excessive mileage, and unnecessary overtime for drivers and employees.
+This creates logistical challenges like longer delivery times, more mileage, and extra costs for staff.

 Screenshot of a purple radius circle on a grayscale map.
 Four blue pins and one yellow pin lie within the circle.
 Two blue pins lie outside of the circle.